Skip to contents

 add_diagnoses(skeleton, diagnosis_data, "lopnr",

-diags = list("example_diag" = "^F64"))
+codes = list("example_diag" = "^F64"))

-# Transform: Age at first example diagnosis
+# Transform: age at first example diagnosis

 make_rowind_first_occurrence(skeleton,

-condition = "diag_example_diag == TRUE",
+condition = "example_diag == TRUE",

 value_var = "age",

-new_var = "rowind_age_first_example_diag")
+new_var = "ri_age_first_example_diag")

 } # }